-Throughout the year students will be assessed both formally and informally including teacher, self and peer assessment.
-They will be assessed, for each topic, with a teacher assessment and an STR.
-They will be given success criteria for any assessed work to allow them to have the best chance of success.
+Throughout the year you will be assessed both formally and informally including teacher, self and peer assessment.
+You will be assessed, for each topic, with a within module milestone assessment and a teacher assessed end of module milestone assessment.
+You will be given success criteria for any assessed work to allow you to have the best chance of success.